 There was a thriving evolution of new ways to live, to expand one’s mind, and new ways to do business.
 And one of the rising big businesses was within the Drug Culture.

 The times were ripe for anyone to grab the reins and take hold of whatever they could.
 All ideas, trends, and concepts if not new, were brought forward from the past to be celebrated.
 With these near daily new enterprises and concepts came great ideas implemented for the good and some for the bad.

 William Trent, a young private investigator, maintains his office and living space above the garages of an adjacent apartment building in the “Ghost Town” area of Venice, California.

-The rickety, but sturdy stairs to Will’s office were open for anyone who needed his services.
+Will’s office was open for anyone who needed his services.
 Will was experienced in both deductive reasoning and altered states of consciousness.
 He had taken nearly every drug, hallucinogen, and psychotropic known, and used those experience’s benefits to become successful enough to hold down his own one man investigation business.